EMCECS/charts/service-pod/README.md

 #Dell EMC Service Pod Helm Chart

-This Helm chart deploys a service-pod capable of collecting logs, provides remote-access to the cluster, and allow easy access to the  debugging tools to debug the issues.
+This Helm chart deploys a service pod capable of collecting logs, provides remote-access to the cluster, and allow easy access to the  debugging tools to debug the issues.

 ## Table of Contents